 The Importance of Organization

 If you plan to create many boilerplate entries in Quick Parts, I would create a hierarchy first.
-For example, if you do product support, think about ways you can structure and name the text snippets.
+For example, if you do product support, think about ways you can structure and name the Quick Parts.
 Perhaps, you want to create categories for main areas.
+Alternatively, if you do support for many people, maybe you want each person to have their own category.

 Also, keep in mind how Outlook sorts the Quick Parts preview list.
 It first sorts by Category and then by Name.
 This structure makes it easier when viewing the snippet previews.